South Korea June inflation eases, but stays near central bank target

-SEOUL Consumer inflation in South Korea eased slightly in June partly as tourism costs dropped due to a ban on Chinese tour groups by Beijing and on falling utility rates, but the overall price impulse suggested a steady improvement in consumption and broad economic growth.
+SEOUL Consumer inflation in South Korea eased slightly in June as falling utility costs offset soaring fresh food prices, government data showed on Tuesday, with the overall price impulse suggesting a steady improvement in consumption and broad economic growth.

 The consumer price index rose 1.9 percent in June from a year earlier, data showed on Tuesday, down from the 2 percent increase in May, and lagging the 2.0 percent forecast in a Reuters poll.